zenml-io/zenml/docs/book/user-guide/advanced-guide/managing-environments.md

 # TODO

 The "Managing environments" page:
-- what kind of environments even exist when using ZenML: theres the client environment, the build environment (image builders), the server environment (tell them that this needs to have some stuff installed if they want to use feature X and how to do it), the orchestrator environment (link to pipeline
+- What kind of environments even exist when using ZenML: theres the client environment, the build environment (image builders), the server environment (tell them that this needs to have some stuff installed if they want to use feature X and how to do it), the orchestrator environment (link to pipeline